Mahinkumar/Axum_super_forms/README.md

 # Axum Super Forms
-A Self hostable, blazingly fast forms solution built with Rust and Solid JS Client with a focus on simplicity and reliablity.
+A Self hostable, blazingly fast forms solution built with Rust with a focus on simplicity and reliablity.

 ## Features
 1. Admin console with realtime analytics